 If the sharpening is being done at home, then you will need to clamp down the axe for safety purposes,.
 However, if you will be sharpening it in the field, there will be no such luxury.

 After marking, you will need to find the bevel angle on one side of the axe.
-You will then start to push the heavy-duty sharpener against the edge of the axe.
+You will then start to push the sharpening stone against the edge of the axe.
 Always ensure it’s at a proper angle and always push against the edge, not into the edge.
 The same process should then be repeated on the other side of the bevel.
 And, don’t forget to oil up your stone to make the process easier and protect it.

 After you have removed the nicks that could have affected the axe, confirm if the edge is sharp.
 By now, you will need to move to the next tool.